| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 cff_write()

-fields and SPDXA dataset containing the mapping between the License
+License fields and SPDXA dataset containing the mapping between the License strings observed

-on CRAN packages and its (approximate) match on the
+on CRAN packages and their approximate match on the

 SPDX License List.